TutorExilius/abstractmetaclass/README.md

     pass

 All subclasses will be enforced to implement all callables derived from parent(s).
-If one method is missing or has not the same signature, like its parent, an exception occurs.
+If one method in the child class is missing or has a different signature, the class creation will be cancelled by raising an exception.